briansu2004/MyDotNet/my_Blazor.md

 # Blazor

+Blazor (Browser + Razor)

+## Blazor vs Razor vs WebAssembly

+Blazor is a relatively new Microsoft ASP.NET Core web framework that allows developers to write code for browsers in C#.
+Blazor is based on existing web technologies like HTML and CSS but then allows the developer to use C# and Razor syntax instead of JavaScript.

+Razor is a popular template markup syntax for .NET.

+Blazor (Browser + Razor) enables developers to build interactive and reusable web UI for client-side applications written in .NET and implemented under WebAssembly.
+With both client and server code written in C#, it allows you to share code and libraries, providing a platform to enable the development of vibrant, contemporary single-page applications (SPA) while using .NET end-to-end.

+WebAssembly, often abbreviated Wasm, is a new standard that can be run in modern web browsers bringing language diversity to the web platform.
+Wasm is a low-level assembly-like language featuring a compact binary format that makes it possible to run code written in multiple languages such as C/C++, Java, and Rust on the web with near-native performance.

 Blazor is a free and open-source web framework that enables developers to create web apps using C# and HTML.

 Blazor Server vs. Blazor WebAssembly